OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 This sensor is still fairly recent on gliders and little is known for now.

 ## JFE Advantech RINKO
+AROD-FT sensor (RINKO JFE) is used for the SeaExplorer gliders (Alseamar) and for some Argo floats (small size and low power consumption).
+This sensor is based on the optical (phosphorescence) principle which is now widely known as a remarkably fast response oxygen sensor (< 1s) with a high accuracy (± 2.0 μmol/L).
+This sensor used a multi-points calibration (16 points with 4 temperatures and 4 DO concentrations).
+In this procedure, the DO reference standards are produced by saturing the primary mixtures with DO concentrations of approximately 4%, 10%, 17% and 25% respectively (certified by the National Metrology Institute of Japan).

+The DO concentration is calculated from the Uchida et al. (2010) equation with 9 calibration coefficients.
+A second equation is used to take into account the pressure effect (linear equation with one calibration coefficient).
+Finally, the salinity-compensated DO concentration is calculated by multiplying the factor of the effect of salt on the oxygen solubility [@BensonKrause1984], [@GarciaGordon1992]).
+This is similar to procedures used on other optodes.

+Recent deployments of a SeaExplorer glider equipped with an AROD-FT sensor have shown long-term stability (low drift over time) but with a significant offset observed during sections in the Ligurian Sea (on average 10-15 µmol/kg).
+Deployments in the Bornholm Basin have shown good agreement across a wide range of oxygen concentrations with a nearby BOOS monitoring station; this sensor was a recent acquisition and had had little opportunity to drift in storage.

 # Pre-deployment operations